keerthi166/keerthi166.github.io/_pages/about.md

 My current research includes [trustworthy foundational models](https://research.ibm.com/topics/trustworthy-ai) with an emphasis on [mitigating risks](https://www.ibm.com/granite/docs/models/guardian/) in Large Language Models (LLM) , [Neuro-symbolic AI](https://ibm.github.io/neuro-symbolic-ai/) based on [Thinking Fast and Slow](https://sites.google.com/view/sofai/home), and [reasoning](https://research.ibm.com/topics/knowledge-and-reasoning)/[planning](https://sites.google.com/view/llmsxplanning-lab/home) in LLMs to advance their reliability and interpretability.

 I collaborate with my academic friends frequently.
 I also serve as a principal investigator or co-principal investigator of several ongoing projects with universities.
+If you would like to collaborate, please reach out to me via email.